|Market Growth LT||B|

 Assuming the Company's Fundamentals Don't Deteriorate in Coming Quarters, the Stock's Valuation is Acceptable at this Level

-** A high P/E multiple for this stock may be well justified considering such a strong rate combined with the apparent margin expansion and a very positive Profitability grade.
+Currently trading at 20.65 times forward 12-month' earnings per share, Computer Programs and Systems,'s stock is too expensive relative to our "optimum" P/E ratio of 15.41, which is based on the company's two year EPS growth rate.
+In order to calculate it, MarketGrader looks at the company's quarterly earnings in 12-month rolling periods; by this measure Computer Programs and Systems,'s earnings per share have grown at an annualized rate of 12.47% in the last two years.
+A high P/E multiple for this stock may be well justified considering such a strong rate combined with the apparent margin expansion and a very positive Profitability grade.
 This mix suggests the company is making sustainable market share gains that will benefit its financial results in the long run.
-The stock's forward P/E of 20.15, based on its earnings estimate for the next four quarters, represents a premium to the S&P 500 index's forward P/E of 15.20 but is lower than its trailing P/E of 21.56.
+The stock's forward P/E of 20.65, based on its earnings estimate for the next four quarters, represents a premium to the S&P 500 index's forward P/E of 15.20 but is lower than its trailing P/E of 20.65.
 Therefore value could apparently be found in the company's future earnings growth even though relative to the market the stock might not seem cheap (the fundamentals may already be factored into the price).
 But assuming the company remains fundamentally strong, the stock might have further room to run, or at least be a relatively safe place to be if earnings estimates materialize into actual reported results.

-While Computer Programs and Systems, market value is 10.59 times its total book value, a significant premium, it's at least worth noting that none of the company's shareholders' equity is made up of intangible assets such as goodwill, which are subject to frequent impairment reviews.
-Based on the $2.58 in cash flow per share that the company has generated in the last four quarters, at its current price the stock trades at 23.72 times cash flow, a fair valuation justified by Computer Programs and Systems,'s fundamental strengths.
-Its shares also trade at 3.45 times its trailing 12-month sales, a small 3.20% discount to the Services to the Health Industry industry average price to sales ratio of 3.57.
+While Computer Programs and Systems, market value is 11.78 times its total book value, a significant premium, it's at least worth noting that none of the company's shareholders' equity is made up of intangible assets such as goodwill, which are subject to frequent impairment reviews.
+From a cash flow perspective the shares look pricey considering investors are paying 26.38 times the $2.58 in cash flow per share generated by the company in the last twelve months.
+This is a significant premium even if the company's fundamentals look generally strong.
+Its shares also trade at 3.84 times trailing 12-month sales, a 5178.50% premium to its industry average of 2.53.
 Finally, from a value perspective, we look at how much bigger the company's market capitalization is than its latest operating profits after subtracting taxes.
-By this measure Computer Programs and Systems,'s $682.27 million market cap is excessively high considering it is 84.09 times its most recently reported net income plus depreciation (added back since it's a non-cash charge).
+Computer Programs and Systems,'s $758.70 million market cap is, by this measure, fairly priced at 21.54 times its most recent quarterly net income (including depreciation).

 |Return on Equity||A+|